Diabetes in Children: Care Plan for School or Day Care - Topic Overview

 his or her blood sugar level is high.

-- Testing ketones.
-Include instructions on how to
+- Testing ketonesketones.
+Include instructions for when and how to

 test your child's urine for ketones and what to do if ketones are